avlcodemonkey/Chart.js/README.md

 This somewhat retro version is being tweaked to try to decrease the bundle size and to increase performance.

+Some features are being removed to accomplish that end:
+- Animation
+- Scale override

 ##### Contributing to 1.2.1
 Submit PR's to the v1x branch.